List of Stargirl characters: Cindy Burman / Shiv

 By 2018, Cindy was the head cheerleader, best friends with the popular girls, and seemed to have it all.
 She opposed Yolanda Montez for school president but was jealous of Yolanda's relationship with Henry King Jr. She was also tasked by her father to get close with Henry to see if he exhibited any telekinetic powers like his father.
 One day, she witnessed Henry showing his friends topless photos that Yolanda had sent him the night before.
 She snatched the phone from his hands and saw the images, though Henry quickly took the phone back.
 At the election, Cindy sent the images out to the entire student body and faculty.
 She humiliated Yolanda and forced a breakup between her and Henry.
 Cindy then promptly began dating Henry.

 When Courtney moved to Blue Valley High School and got in trouble with Principal Bowin for shoving Henry King Jr. into a passing lunch lady, Cindy quoted to Courtney "That's my boyfriend you bitch" as Principal Bowin scolds Cindy for using a bad language in her school.
 Dragon King even turned down having Cindy partaking in the ISA's activities.
 This causes Cindy to steal some of her father's inventions to force him to accept her by fighting and badly injuring Stargirl before being driven off by the school janitor Justin.
-During a rematch with Stargirl, Henry Jr. gets caught in the crossfire and uses his burgeoning psychic powers to knock them both down before Ito has his daughter evacuated by his drones.
+During a rematch with Stargirl, Henry Jr. is caught in the crossfire and uses his burgeoning psychic powers to knock them both down before Ito has his daughter evacuated by his drones.
 Dragon King imprisons Cindy to keep her out of further trouble.
 During the final battle against the ISA, Cindy escapes, kills her father, and finds a gem containing Eclipso amongst the Wizard's possessions.

 In season two, Cindy works with Eclipso to create their own Injustice Society called Injustice Unlimited.
 While fighting Stargirl's Justice Society of America and Shade, Stargirl accidentally breaks the gem, freeing Eclipso.
 He uses a shard of it to send Cindy to the Shadowlands despite Stargirl's best efforts to save her, though Shade eventually uses his powers to rescue her.
 Following this, Cindy forms a truce with Courtney, admits to Yolanda that she was the one who leaked the photo, and calls Artemis Crock and her family to help defeat Eclipso.
 Following the fight, Cindy confronts Yolanda wanting to make amends and mentions her interest to join the JSA.